In This Article

 Benefits of Copper Peptides for Skin

-Copper peptides "serve as an anti-oxidant, promote collagen and elastin production and also remove damaged collagen and elastin from the skin," says Joanna Vargas, Celebrity Facialist and Founder of Joanna Vargas Salons and Skin Care.
-Adarsh Vijay Mudgil, M.D., founder of Mudgil Dermatology in NYC reiterates: "Copper peptides work as antioxidants and are also thought to stimulate collagen and elastin production which can help soften the appearance of fine lines."
-Basically, they sweep all of the old skin off of your face (the stuff that would turn to dust in a light beam) and replace it with new, more youthful-looking cells.
-And not only does your skin resurface itself, it does so without the strain a retinol would put on it.
+Copper peptides "serve as an antioxidant, promote collagen and elastin production and also remove damaged collagen and elastin from the skin," says Joanna Vargas, Celebrity Facialist and Founder of Joanna Vargas Salons and Skin Care.
+Adarsh Vijay Mudgil, M.D., founder of Mudgil Dermatology in NYC reiterates: "Copper peptides work as antioxidants and are also thought to stimulate collagen and elastin production, which can help soften the appearance of fine lines."
+Keep in mind that the key phrase here is that copper peptides are thought to boast these benefits.
+Dermatologists have mixed feelings, and there isn't any quantifiable evidence.

 Side Effects of Copper Peptides

 Overuse of copper peptides in any form of skincare can be seriously bad, but your best line of defense is just not ingesting them.
 While they're way gentler than retinoids are, they can still cause a rash.
 But that's not the worst of it—they can cause serious organ system toxicity.
-Too much copper intake can make you nauseous and give you gastrointestinal issues, and it's believed that there's a chance overuse exacerbates your chances of developing a neurodegenerative disease like Alzheimer's or Parkinson's.
+Also of note, too much copper intake can make you nauseous and give you gastrointestinal issues.

 How To Use It